 - Consider if you are engaged in a field of work that you believe is important and meaningful.
-If not, begin a journey of identifying career paths that you will believe will be fulfilling.
+If not, begin a journey of identifying career paths that you feel will be fulfilling.

-If you believe it is time to make a change, use the guide to help navigate enneagram type 2 careers toward meaningful work.
+If you believe it is time to change, use the guide to help navigate enneagram type 2 careers toward meaningful work.

 The Enneagram Career Guide will help you:

 - Become aware of thoughts that are limiting you and replace them.

 - Consider if your current work is meaningful to you and helpful to others.

 - Use The new information about yourself to enhance your career.